Hong Kong local elections

 The Hong Kong local elections (區議會選舉) are elections in Hong Kong for the members of District Councils (known as District Boards before 2000).
-First held in 1982, the elections are held at 4-year intervals for returning a total of 452 elected members as at 2019.
-The last election was held on 24 November 2019.
+First held in 1982, the elections are held at 4-year intervals.
+The last election was held on 10 December 2023.
+Most of district councilors were elected by general citizen on or before 2019.
+However, after 2023 local elections reform, general citizens can be only elect 88 seats out of 470 directly.

 Background

 The Green Paper: A Pattern of District Administration in Hong Kong was published on 6 June 1980 for public consultations on reforming local administration in Hong Kong.
 The Green Paper recommended that: District Boards (區議會) be established in each district with some members of District Boards be returned by elections.

 Upon the conclusion of public consultations, the White Paper: District Administration in Hong Kong in Hong Kong was published in January 1981 affirming the Government's commitment to establish District Boards in each district by March 1982.
 District Boards in New Territories were to be established by reconstituting existing District Consultation Committees.
 The Government subsequently enacted the District Board Ordinance (Cap.
 366) to provide for the formation of District Boards: